YaoAnbang/YaoAnbang.github.io/_pages/about.md

 ---
 **<font color="Crimson">News：</font>**

 + May<!--1st-->, 2025.
-Our paper Morse, which presents a universal dual-sampling framework to accelerate any type of diffusion models such as the Stable Diffusion family, is accepted to ICML 2025.
+Our paper Morse, which presents a simple dual-sampling framework to losslessly accelerate any type of diffusion models such as the Stable Diffusion family, is accepted to ICML 2025.
 + February<!--17th-->, 2025.
 I will be serving as an Area Chair for NeurIPS 2025.
 + December<!--15th-->, 2024.
 I will be serving as an Area Chair for ICML 2025.
 + December<!--12th-->, 2024.
 I am awarded as a Notable Area Chair from NeurIPS 2024.